 Four of us camped on the summit to guard it while the resin set.
 ‘Twas a wee bit chilly that night let’s say.

-Next morning I dropped to the tarn to update the rest of the group, John went to the White Horse to accompany a group of what would end up being 60 strong back up to the summit, John’s third ascent up this 868m mountain in 24 hours.
+Next morning I descended to update the rest of the group who had camped at Scales Tarn.
+John went to the White Horse to accompany a group of what would end up being 60 strong back up to the summit, John’s third ascent up this 868m mountain in 24 hours.

 Some of the group would ascend Blease Fell, two in electric wheelchairs, one of which was John’s dad Colin!

-At midday on Sunday 31st March John said a few words and lifted a multicam bergen off the stone.
+At midday on Sunday 31st March John said a few words and lifted the Bergen he used when serving in the British Army off the stone.
+Fiona Marley Paterson made this film for ITV Border.

-The event was attended by Alan Hinkes, Steve Birkinshaw and other well known Lakeland heros, a group to which in some people’s eyes John now belongs.
+The event was attended by Alan Hinkes, Steve Birkinshaw and other well known Lakeland heroes, a group to which in some people’s eyes John now belongs.

 Limited Edition Map

 Ordnance Survey agreed to print me a one-off limited-edition Explorer map which covers the whole of the Northern Fells, including Blencathra but notably showing ALL 24 Wainwrights.
-This coverage would normally be on 4 sides of two maps.
+This coverage would normally be on four sides of two OS maps.

-We thought it would be good to have something special to commemorate this historic occasion in Lakeland history.
-If you fancy a copy of the limited edition map you can get one here – The New Blencathra Summit Stone Map.
+We thought it would be good to have something special to commemorate this historic occasion in Lakeland history and we sold a limited number of maps.

-If you donated to the cause thank you very much from John and I, we really believe that you’ve contributed to an event that will be remembered for decades to come as…
+We really believe that you’ve all contributed to an event that will be remembered for decades to come as…

 The day that Blencathra got it’s smile back!